 - 1. Honesty about who you are. - 2.
-Clarity that your opinions are your own. - 3.
+Clarify that your opinions are your own. - 3.
 Respect & humility in all communication. - 4.
 Good judgement in sharing only public information. - 5.
-Awareness that what you say is permanent.
+Awareness that what you say is permanent. - 6.
+All social media posts can be admissible in court and may cause personal liability based on recent court decisions.
+Council is strongly encouraged to limit social media commentary.